julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 \end{align}
 $$

 Since this mathematical expression resembles the one used in information theory to obtain the "cross-entropy" between two probability distributions, then this cost function is usually referred to as the **cross-entropy loss function**.
+A property of the cross-entropy loss function that makes it particularly attractive is that it is a convex function, meaning that it has a minimum, and this minimum is unique.

 The function $J(X, \mathbf{w}, b)$ looks intricate and difficult to understand, however, we can find a very intuitive explanation further developing its expression.
 This can be done noticing that, for any index $i$, then $y^{(i)}$ can only evaluate to $1$ or $0$.
 Therefore, for each sample $(x^{(i)}, y^{(i)})$,  only one term out of the two possible contributes to the cost function.
 We can use this fact to compress the expression of $J(X, \mathbf{w}, b)$  as follows